 A convenience fee is an additional charge that a customer pays when using an alternative payment method that is different from the merchant’s standard payment channel.
 Businesses may apply this fee to cover the costs associated with accepting payments through...

-A co-branded card is a payment card issued by a bank in partnership with another company or organization.
-The card carries the branding of both the issuing bank and the partner company.
-Cardholders typically receive special rewards, discounts, or loyalty...
+A co-branded card is a payment card issued through a partnership between a financial institution and another company, organization, or brand.
+The card typically displays the branding of both the issuing bank and the partner organization while providing cardholders with...

 Chargeback Reason Codes A reason code or a chargeback reason code is a string of symbols (numbers and letters).
 These symbols stand for reasons why a financial institution may file a credit card chargeback from their client’s name.
 During this...